 - Reading, tutoring, and volunteer projects at the local library at the local library and grade school

-- Teaching English to Haitians and Dominicans to help their integration into the community
+- Teaching English to Haitians and Dominicans

 The SFS Center for Marine Resource Studies, located just steps from a crystal clear ocean laboratory, is adjacent to Cockburn Harbour, a town of about 1,100 residents.
 Our field station sits on elevated land about 40 feet above the water and looks directly out over the sea.
 Within a three-mile radius are coral reefs, mangrove islands, sea grass beds, carbonate platform flats, and deep-water diving.
 The main facility has a dining area, kitchen, classroom, computer room, and a veranda with spectacular ocean views.
 Students share living quarters in two residence wings.
 We are fully equipped for marine operations with access to docks, motor boats, a compressor, and plenty of tanks and weights for SCUBA diving.